 If we can bring together ideas and distil them into the most valuable parts, we can save people decades of research and trial and error.

-The aim is to take some topics that may at first seem foreign to people outside our industry and turn them into something people can understand and take away.
+The aim is to take some topics that may at first seem foreign to people outside our industry and turn them into something people can understand and use to improve their lives.

 Just like our hands, our feet are capable of great dexterity and have enormous potential when it comes to adding to the overall capability of our bodies.

-And how can we change this in order to help people optimise their movement, and decrease the likelihood of future injuries?
+So, how can we change this point of view in order to help you optimise your movement, and decrease the likelihood of future injuries?

-We hope that keeping you informed as to why the feet are arguably the most important part of our bodies for protection and performance will be a good start.
+We hope that keeping you informed will be a good start.

 We can train, strengthen and educate our feet in just the same way as any other body part.